eteran/resource-fs/README.md

 * I may automatic compression support
 * I plan to make the generated code optionally utilize `#embed` once it's a mature feature.

+# How does it work?

+GCC and Clang's libc exports its symbols as weak symbols.
+This is so things like `LD_PRELOAD` can override features of the standard library...
+But, it's not only useful for that.
+You can override them in your own code too!

+So, we simply generate a source file which exports an `fopen` function matching the signature of the original and add our special sauce there.
+If we're trying to open a non-resource file, we just use `dlsym(RTLD_NEXT, "fopen");` to get the "next" implementation of `fopen`, AKA the original one so we can just call the original as needed.